Resources and Education

 Please reach out to us if you have neurodiversity-affirming resources that you would like to feature on this page.

-This section contains articles the project team has found useful.
+This section contains research the project team has found useful.
 Please get in touch if you have articles you would like us to share here (especially if they are your own!).
+These might be sharable articles or recordings of research presentations.

 Note: we realise there is a current bias towards studies on Autism — this isn't intentional!
 We are looking at other articles and welcome suggestions of neurodiversity-affirming articles for other neurotypes.